yuanrui01/vscode/README.md

 the installation instructions.
 If you still can't get it to work, check [StackOverflow](http://stackoverflow.com/search?q=installing+java).

-## Installing and Running the Book Examples
+## Installing and Running the Book Examples dsijsdksa

-Once you have Java installed, the process to install and run the book examples is the same for all platforms:
+is the same for all platforms:

 1. Download the book examples from the